Hammad153/calmnest/README.md

-# CalmNest - Full App Development Guide
+# calmnest - Full App Development Guide

-This document outlines a step-by-step guide to developing **CalmNest**, a wellness-focused mobile app aimed at helping users sleep better, relax, and feel emotionally supported.
+This document outlines a step-by-step guide to developing **calmnest**, a wellness-focused mobile app aimed at helping users sleep better, relax, and feel emotionally supported.
 It includes all phases from setup to deployment.

 ---